 Electives Health The course develops skills for accessing personal health information.
 This 1⁄2 credit course is a requirement for graduation.
 Course Code: 250002 ACT Prep ACT Prep is a course that allows students to prepare for the ACT test.
 This class is designed for students who want to score well on their ACT test or to improve their ACT scores.
-Course Code: 200036 CHHS Orientation This course is an introduction to school/classroom policies, procedures, and culture.
-The course is designed to prepare students for success in the high school environment.
-Course Code: 802105 Workforce Essentials A one-credit course that provides students with higher-level academic and occupational skills that are transferable across jobs and occupational areas.
+Course Code: 200036 Workforce Essentials A one-credit course that provides students with higher-level academic and occupational skills that are transferable across jobs and occupational areas.
 Emphasis is placed on career development and employment.
 Course Code: 400016

-Manufacturing Technologies Pathway Courses Manufacturing I Manufacturing Senior Career Pathway Manufacturing I This is the first of 3 required one-credit courses in the Manufacturing Technologies Pathway.
+Manufacturing I Manufacturing I Manufacturing I Senior Career Pathway Manufacturing I This is the first of 3 required one-credit courses in the Manufacturing Technologies Pathway.
 It is designed to complete all core requirements for NCCER Core credentialing and to provide students with fundamental knowledge and skills emphasizing use of safety, tools, theory and practice for use in the manufacturing industry.
 Students are introduced to concepts describing manufacturing processes and production.
 Course Code: 540061 Manufacturing II This is the second of 3 required one-credit courses in the Manufacturing Technologies Pathway.
 It is designed to address many core requirements for MSSC credentialing and to provide students with fundamental knowledge and skills emphasizing quality practices and measurement common to the manufacturing industry.
 Students explore concepts of manufacturing processes and production.
 Course Code: 540062 Manufacturing III This is the third of 3 required one-credit courses in the Manufacturing Technologies Pathway.
 It is designed to address many core requirements for MSSC credentialing and to provide students with fundamental knowledge and skills emphasizing maintenance awareness and practices common to the manufacturing systems.
 Course Code: 540063 Senior Career Pathway A one-credit course for students who have completed a minimum of two career and technical education courses.
 A partnership with Lockheed Martin provides students with an in-depth exploration of careers in this field.
 Course Code: 540051